Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 {% include video id="MOO0fmwoz7E" provider="youtube" %}

 On the other hand, if *f* is too high, then the increased feed rate will cause an increase in the concentration of *A* particles.
-However, the increased concentration of *A* particles will also cause more interactions between *A* particles and pairs of *B* particles, and so we will see an explosion in the number of predators.
+However, the increased concentration of *A* particles will also cause more interactions between *A* particles and pairs of *B* particles, causing the concentration of *B* particles to explode.
 The following simulation has the parameters *f* = 1,000,000 and *k* = 100,000.

 {% include video id="ayvWHWBCg70" provider="youtube" %}

 The interesting behavior in this system lies in a sweet spot of the *f* and *k* parameters.
 For example, consider the following visualization when *f* is equal to 100,000 and *k* is equal to 200,000.
-We see a very clear stripe of predators expanding outward against a background of prey, with subsequent stripes appearing at locations where there is a critical mass of predators to interact with each other.
+We see a clear stripe of predators expanding outward against a background of prey, with subsequent stripes appearing at locations where a critical mass of predators can interact with each other.

 {% include video id="W_eCGTlgi4k" provider="youtube" %}